-IMPLEMENT THE 2015 GENERAL PLAN

-that outlines strategies for Waste Infrastructure.
+IMPLEMENT THE GENERAL PLAN strategies for Waste Infrastructure.

 CONSTRUCT THE RESOURCE INNOVATION

-CAMPUS at the Waste Transfer Station.
+CAMPUS at the waste transfer station.

 OPEN PHOENIX'S FIRST COMPOSTING FACILITY IN 2017.
-DEDICATE APPROXIMATELY 40 ACRES OF PROPERTY at and around the Resource Innovation Campus to develop a resource cluster focusing on a Circular Economy and by-product synergies.
+DEDICATE APPROXIMATELY 40 ACRES OF PROPERTY at and around the Resource Innovation Campus to develop a resource cluster focusing on a circular economy and by-product synergies.
+DID YOU KNOW?

 We could go to the moon and back 14 TIMES with the miles we put on our garbage trucks going to the landfill.

-2050 GOAL: Provide a clean and reliable 100-year supply of water.
-Water shortage on the Colorado River is a serious issue that Phoenix must confront.
+PHX WATER SMART CLEAN WATER 2050 GOAL: Provide a clean and reliable 100-year supply of water.
+Shortage on the Colorado River is a serious issue that Phoenix must confront.
 Key tenets include: - 1.
 Support for system conservation that helps stabilize Lake Mead - 2.
 Use of innovative water-sharing arrangements that allow water to move flexibly and efficiently across Arizona - 3.
 Continued protection of the fossil aquifers that underlie the Valley of the Sun RECENT ACCOMPLISHMENTS CONSERVATION: Phoenix's residential gallons per-capita-per-day water consumption has fallen 34% since its peak in 1996.
 It fell 6% in the last two years alone.
 INNOVATIVE WATER SHARING: The Phoenix-Tucson water exchange is an example of how to work collaboratively to build resiliency in water supplies.
 CLEAN WATER: Phoenix went above and beyond current regulatory requirements for lead and copper testing in its water system to ensure the provision of safe, clean water.
 PHX WATER SMART In 2015, the Water Services Department launched its PHXWaterSmart initiative to better educate residents and businesses regarding water conservation measures, the importance of maintaining the infrastructure that underpins safe, reliable deliveries of water, and the methodical planning needed to confront the challenges that climate change engenders for our long-term water supplies.
 PHX WATER SMART STATISTICS 98% of Phoenix's water comes from renewable surface water supplies.
+Phoenix saves groundwater for future generations.
 84% of reclaimed wastewater is re-used for beneficial purposes.